 \section{Energy translation invariance}

-We have in this investigation allowed for the possibility that the processes depends non-trivially on the amount of energy in the energy reservoir.
-Here we consider a further restriction that implements the idea that the setup does not depend on this energy level.
+In this investigation, we have allowed for the possibility that the processes depend non-trivially on the amount of energy in the energy reservoir.
+Here we consider a further restriction that implements the idea that the experiment does not depend on the energy level.
 This model has previously been used in \cite{Aberg13} to analyze coherence and work extraction.
 Here we only describe the most essential aspects of this model.
 For a more detailed description, see \cite{Aberg13}.
 First of all, imagine the Hamiltonian $H_E$ of the energy reservoir as a doubly infinite ladder of energy levels

 with energy spacing $s>0$.
 (See also the continuum version in \cite{Skrzypczyk14}.)
-As one can see, this Hamiltonian has a bottomless spectrum (which echoes the discussions in Sec.~\ref{SecConditionsOnE}).
-Although this is not the most physically satisfying assumption, one can view it as an idealization of the assumption that the energy content of the `battery' is much higher than the characteristic scale of energy costs in the experiment.
-We furthermore assume that the Hamiltonian $H_{\widetilde{S}}$ of system $\widetilde{S}$ (which includes all systems that are not $E$, i.e., in our case, system $S$, the heath bath $B$, and the control $C$) is such that all its eigenvalues (we assume a finite-dimensional Hilbert space $\mathcal{H}_{\widetilde{S}}$ with dimension $N$) are integer multiples of the energy spacing $s$.
+As one can see, this Hamiltonian has a bottomless spectrum (which echoes the discussions in Appendix \ref{SecConditionsOnE}).
+Although this is not the most physically satisfying assumption, one can view it as an idealization of a `battery' that has a much higher energy content than the characteristic scale of energy costs in the experiment.
+We furthermore assume that the Hamiltonian $H_{\widetilde{S}}$ of system $\widetilde{S}$ (which includes all systems that are not $E$, i.e., in our case, system $S$, the heat bath $B$, and the control $C$) is such that all its eigenvalues (we assume a finite-dimensional Hilbert space $\mathcal{H}_{\widetilde{S}}$ with dimension $N$) are integer multiples of the energy spacing $s$.
 (Due to this assumption it becomes easy to construct non-trivial energy conserving unitary operations.)
 In other words, we assume that $H_{\widetilde{S}}$ has an eigenbasis $\{|\psi_n\rangle\}_{n=1}^{N}$ with corresponding eigenvalues $sz_n$ where $z_n\in \mathbb{Z}$ for each $n$.
 Note that we allow $H_{\widetilde{S}}$ to be degenerate, in which case $\{|\psi_{n}\rangle\}_{n}$ is an eigenbasis of our choice.

 In this section we not only demand that the global unitary operations are energy conserving, $[H,V] = 0$, but also that they are energy translation invariant.
 To define what we mean by this, we introduce the energy translation operator $\Delta = \sum_{j}|j+1\rangle\langle j|$ on the energy reservoir.
 We say that a unitary operator $V$ on $\mathcal{H}_{\widetilde{S}}\otimes\mathcal{H}_E$ is energy translation invariant if $[\hat{1}_{\widetilde{S}}\otimes \Delta^{a},V] = 0$ for all $a\in\mathbb{Z}$.
 It turns out \cite{Aberg13} that that all energy conserving and energy translation invariant unitary operators in this model can be written in the following way